-For Christians, Turkish government prevents Christian’s practices in Turkey.
-For instance, freedom to tell the religion and getting new members for religion is strictly prohibited.
-In practices through legislations and regulations, there is no limitation regarding this issue.
-Christian’s activities have been considered as missionary practices.
-In the course book of some high schools in Turkey, missionary practices have been indicated as a national threat.
-A Christian civil engineer makes comments about this policy as follows:

-Turkish government has an antipathy regarding proselytism.
-As I know, proselytism is recognized as missionary practice and many textbooks in Turkey indicate that it is a national threat for the country.
-The formal religion of Turkey is not Islam.
-Therefore, providing this recognition through education is against Turkish constitution, however how can we complaint about this issue?
-Legislation, jurisdiction and executive power are linked to each other and belong to one party.
-A conservative thought tries to impose its notion to the country (Turkey) (Interviewee 19, Male).
+In Pakistan, some responses indicated the agency of interviewees in dealing with religious harassment at work:

+Only because they knew I was capable of answering back, they refrained from direct remarks.

+It works both ways.
+In at least two of my jobs, the interviewer was a Shia Muslims which (I suspect) might have worked in my favor.
+Other than that, majority of Sunni Muslims as well as Shia Muslims are very open and tolerant of each other.
+There are a few bigots always there but they usually keep their mouth shut in the workplace.
+Subtle anti-Shia remarks are more common by close friends and colleagues.

-Christians and “Alevi” are well known religious minorities in Turkey.
-As it is indicated in this study, general perspective of society is to make an assumption that A Turkish person is Muslim; so it is unacceptable to be Christian/ “Alevi” and Turkish.
+“Alevis” are well known religious minorities in Turkey.
+As it is indicated in this study, general perspective of society is to make an assumption that A Turkish person is Muslim; so it is unacceptable to be “Alevi” and Turkish.
 Today’s political conditions show that Justice and Development Party as ruling party has a conservative ethos that promotes Islam; also the party considers the votes of Muslim majority.
 On the other hand, society is another important criterion for agency of religious minorities.
 Consequently, discrimination against religious minorities is not just the fault of ruling party.
 The role of majority and understanding regarding religious minorities is also crucial in order to evaluate the current situation of religious minorities in the Turkish context.

 Conclusion

 Based on the findings of this paper, religion and sect appears to be an influential factor in diversity management in the workplace.
 Thus, we provided understanding of issues and challenges as well as agency of religious minorities in different perspectives which are societal and political.
 Societal perspective encompasses bias and invisible barriers for religious minorities.
-As in the political discourse, discrimination and othering against any minorities is strictly prohibited by the constitution of Turkey, yet is a common phenomenon.
+As in the political discourse, discrimination and othering against any minorities is strictly prohibited by the constitutions of Turkey and Pakistan, yet is a common phenomenon.
 Therefore we have used the concept of invisible barriers.
 However, in the daily life, invisible barriers against Muslim minorities exist which have been created by certain influential Sunni individuals and groups (such as by hardline Deobandi and Salafi/Wahhabi communities).
 At the societal level, due to biases against religious minorities, some people avoid to hire and promote them at work or such Muslim minorities face hate speech, persecution and violence.
 This situation is highly recognized by Muslim minorities.
 With respect to the political dimension, our findings indicate that the rights of religious minorities and their concerns have not been considered by the government.
 Instead of taking those concerns into account, the government appears to be using the problems of religious minorities for political gain.
 Additionally, our findings contribute the discussion around political and societal aspects of religious minorities, by building a conceptual understanding of religious diversity and agency of religious minorities.
 In particular, we understand how agencies of religious minorities show resistance against discrimination.
 It appears that two major strategies come to frontline: hiding one’s religious identity, and engaging in politics.
 Therefore, better legislation and follow-up seem crucial to improve the rights of religious minorities in the workplace.

 Table 1.
 Low and high roads to religious diversity